 Getting ready for high school checklist

-- Does your child have allergies, a health condition, a disability or additional learning or support needs?
+- Does your child have allergies or a health condition?
 If so, talk to the high school principal as soon as possible.

-- Buy school uniforms, books, stationery, school bag, drink bottle, house key and any other supplies.
+- Buy school uniforms, appropriate footwear, books, stationery, school bag, drink bottle, house key and any other supplies.

 - Label everything.

-- Join your school and the department on social media to get all the updates.
+- Follow your school and the department on social media to see relevant updates.